picklebrownie/picklebrownie/README.md

 I recently contributed to an open source project combining PHP 5 or 7, MariaDB, Nginx, phpMyAdmin, Xdebug, and Docker in a VSCode DevContainer.
 This project was built to help developers manage legacy codebases in a local environment.
 You can check out the [PHP 5 Starter](https://github.com/visualvoice/php5-mariadb-starter) and the [PHP 7 Starter](https://github.com/visualvoice/php7-mariadb-starter) repositories - I contributed to both codebases and the full wikis on how to set up and use each project.

+## My Projects

+Parallax is a term used by astronomers to describe the observed displacement of an object caused by the change of the observer's point of view.
+Astronomers use the principle of parallax to do things such as measure how far away stars and planets are.
+Developers use parallax to make stuff look *really* cool.
+My Laravel [Parallax Boilerplate](https://github.com/picklebrownie/parallax-boilerplate) is a demonstration of how we can use parallax to completely transform a static site.

+I participated in a PHP and MySQL challenge to recreate a dynamic website - you can follow the [repository](https://github.com/picklebrownie/interview-challenge)'s README to clone the project to your machine and explore my implementation.

 ## My Resume

 If you'd like to know more about my education and experience, please refer to my [resume](https://github.com/picklebrownie/picklebrownie/blob/master/Brown_Developer_Resume.pdf).